piobyte/flamingo/README.md

 - `/convert/video/{profile}/{url}` → `/video/{profile}/{url}`
 - `/convert/image/{profile}/{url}` → `/image/{profile}/{url}`

+#### `no-flamingo-operation`

+`no-global-config` was a hotfix to make it possible to run tests with a local config.
+Problem is that by appending the config nothing is won because additional fields require to add another parameter.
+To avoid these unnecessary method signatures, there is now a object that holds request related properties and global config, addons and profiles.

 ## Docker

 There are two `Dockerfiles` that are useful for developing/deploying flamingo.